-Released March 26, 2021, by the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).
+Released March 29, 2022, by the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).

-Scope and Purpose: A Trout Production Survey is conducted annually, which includes all states with known trout operations.
-Data are collected on annual production, value of sales, value of distributed fish, and point of first sale and losses.
+Scope and Purpose: The Trout Production Survey is conducted annually.
+Data are collected on annual production, value of sales, value of distributed fish, point of first sale, and losses.
+The target population for the Trout Production Survey is all trout farming operations that sell fish or have the potential to sell fish in the selected States.
+A State is included for the Trout Production Survey if it produces at least 1 percent of the total production for the United States.

-Data collected on annual production, value of sales, value of distributed fish, and point of first sale and losses are published for 16 states.
-The publication contains estimates for nine other states, which are combined into an "Other States" category.
-After each Census of Agriculture, which is an exhaustive data collection effort for all known agricultural operations across the United States, the list of published states is evaluated and modified to include the largest trout producing states.
+Data collected on annual production, value of sales, value of distributed fish, point of first sale, and losses are published for 16 States.
+The publication contains estimates for nine States, which are combined into an "Other States" category.
+After each Census of Agriculture, which is an exhaustive data collection effort for all known agricultural operations across the United States, the list of published States is evaluated and modified to include the largest trout producing States.

 Survey Timeline: Data are collected for the previous year's production beginning in January.
 States complete data collection, analysis, summarization, and submission of estimates over approximately a six-week period ending in early February.
-The following week, a national review is completed and national estimates are established.
+The following few weeks, a national review is completed, and national estimates are established.
 Estimates are released to the public at 3:00 p.m.
-ET in late February on the date designated by the Agricultural Statistics Board on its annual publications calendar.
+ET in late February on the date designated by the Agricultural Statistics Bo ard (ASB) on its annual publications calendar.

-Sampling: The target population for the Trout Production Survey is all trout farming operations that sell fish or have the potential to sell fish in the selected states.
-A state is included for the Trout Production Survey if it produces at least 1% of the total production for the United States.
-All records on the National Agricultural Statistics Service (NASS) List Frame with positively reported trout data from a past survey are sampled.
-The List Frame is a current and unduplicated list of agricultural operations, and all current trout operations are assumed to be on the list.
+Sampling: This survey is a complete census of all qualifying records on the National Agricultural Statistics Service (NASS) List Frame with positively reported trout data from a past survey are sampled.
+The List Frame is a current and unduplicated list of agricultural operations and all current trout operations are assumed to be on the list.
 If a new trout operation is found at any time, the operation is added to the List Frame.
-All trout operations are sampled and have a weight equal to one.
+Since this is a census of trout operations, all sample weights are equal to one.
 Each respondent operation accounts only for itself.
 The NASS Area Frame, which is a sampling frame of all land area, is not constructed nor sampled to identify trout operations, so there is no area frame component to the annual Trout Production Survey.